benbrunyee/fulcrum-export-import/README.md

 1. Import the new `site_locations.csv` file into Site Locations app.
 1. Export Site Locations app with the new records.
 1. Update the path to the Site Locations export in `transform.py` and run it to create a CSV file for the SURVEY app.
+1. Move the `NEW_RECORDS.csv` file into the directory of the original export (where the photos are located).
 1. Import the new records found in `NEW_RECORDS.csv` into the destination app.

 ## Import/Export Order